apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Proposals/SDT-0001-task-local-instrument.md

 - Author(s): [Vladimir Kukushkin](https://github.com/kukushechkin)
 - Status: **In Review**
 - Issue: [apple/swift-distributed-tracing#168](https://github.com/apple/swift-distributed-tracing/issues/168)
-- Implementation: TBD
+- Implementation: on the `SDT-0001-task-local-instrument-implementation` branch

 ### Introduction

 This proposal adds the ``withInstrument(_:_:)`` free function.
 It runs a closure with a chosen ``Instrument`` active for the current task and any child tasks it spawns.
 Unlike ``InstrumentationSystem/bootstrap(_:)``, which is set once per process, it can bind a different instrument per region of work, for example per test.
+The binding is resolved ahead of the bootstrapped instrument and falls back to it outside the scope.

 ### Motivation